-All incidents of bullying are recorded on CPOMS and recorded in the Anti-Bullying bound book located in the main office.
-These incidents can be sub-categorised to allow for monitoring of patterns or trends.
+All incidents of bullying are recorded on CPOMS.
+These incidents can be subcategorised to allow for monitoring of patterns or trends.

 In the first instance, we use the school behaviour policy and graded sanctions might be employed.
 It is essential that responses to bullying are differentiated according to the form and severity of the bullying.